sillybytes/sillybytes/posts/legacy/2016/07/ratpoison-fuzzy-window-selection.md

 ![](/img/ratfuzzy/thumbnail.png){#thumbnail}\

-A nice feature to have is the ability to jump to an arbitrary window by performing a quick fuzzy searching whit just a few characters.
+A nice feature to have is the ability to jump to an arbitrary window by performing a quick fuzzy search with just a few characters.
 We can achieve this by using Ratpoison's flexibility and the fantastic [FZF tool](https://github.com/junegunn/fzf).